Sravank12/Secure_assess_final1/README.md

 ## COMPLETE TEST FLOW

-### Instal Dependencies
+### Install Dependencies
 ```bash
 pip install -r requirements.txt
 ```

 ### Run the batch file "run_app.bat"
-1. Starts up the back end in a terminal window
+1. Starts up the backend in a terminal window
-2. Starts up the front end in a separte terminal window
+2. Starts up the frontend in a separate terminal window
 3.  launches the web app at the URL: "http://localhost:3000"

 ### Register Users